 You could spend anywhere between $20 and $4,000 to purchase a pre-made light box, or you can make one yourself at home for (almost) free!
-Best of all, a light box can improve your photos even if your only camera is your phone.
+Best of all, a light box can improve your product photos even if your only camera is your phone.

 This DIY light box cost me $3.70 and took 10 minutes to build.
 The tools you will need are: